mattriley/node-module-composer/README-TEMPLATE.md

 Module Composer encourages intentionality for application architecture by making it easier to design and reason about an application as a composition of modules.

+So what is a module?
+A module in this context is simply a plain old JavaScript object with functions that accept a very explicitly defined set of other modules.

 ## Table of Contents

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->